ezaquarii/vpn-at-home/README.rst

 In development mode, frontend files are stored outside of this project, in ``frontend`` subproject. **Django** app will pick static and templates from frontend build directory.

-When development mode is off, frontend resources are taken from ``openvpnathome.apps.frontend`` app.
+When development mode is off, frontend resources are taken from ``vpnathome.apps.frontend`` app.

 **Django Debug Toolbar** is provided by default, should you need to check which templates are picked up.